-How Fat Affects Arthritis
+How Fat Can Worsen Arthritis

 If you were to ask people to name a health problem related to obesity, odds are good they’d say “heart disease” or “diabetes.”
 And they’d be right; those two chronic diseases have a very strong relationship to excess weight.
-They are the safe bets.

 Here’s a look at what fat does to arthritis, as well as some tips to put you on the road to losing weight.

 Osteoarthritis (OA) is the most common type of arthritis, affecting more than 32.5 million Americans.
 It is characterized by the breakdown of cartilage — the flexible but tough connective tissue that covers the ends of bones at joints.
 Age, injury, heredity and lifestyle factors all affect the risk of OA.

 Why Obesity Matters

 OA has a logical link to obesity: The more weight that’s on a joint, the more stressed the joint becomes and the more likely it will wear down and be damaged.

 “Weight plays an important role in joint stress, so when people are very overweight, it puts stress on their joints, especially their weight-bearing joints like the knees and the hips,” says Eric Matteson, MD, emeritus chair of the rheumatology division at the Mayo Clinic in Rochester, Minnesota.

 That’s why people who are overweight are at greater risk of developing arthritis in the first place.
 And once a person has arthritis, “the additional weight causes even more problems on already damaged joints,” says Dr. Matteson.

 In addition, fat itself is active tissue that creates and releases chemicals, many of which promote inflammation.